jibin006/30dayschallenge_Cloudnetworking_Basics_GCP/README.md

 o	Configured roles: Shared VPC Admin for the host project, Network User for the service project.
 3. Verification:
 o	Created a VM in the service project using the shared subnet, confirming connectivity.
+Shared VPC can be observed in VPC tab.
+Select shared VPC and in subnet access we can observe host project and attached projects are the service project

 Day 10: VPNs – Hybrid Connectivity Setup
 Cloud VPN Overview: